 Most countries have re-entry requirements in place.
 All students and ISCs must check these details with the relevant Embassy and / or Consulate well in advance before booking tickets.
 Some of these re-entry requirements may include the need to undertake quarantine and / or other requirements.
-Students returning to China, should be made aware of the need for a negative coronavirus (COVID-19) test result two days prior to departing, effective from 8 November.
+Students returning to China, should be made aware of the need for a negative coronavirus (COVID-19) test result two days prior to departing, effective from 8 November 2020.
 Please note, these requirements can change at short notice.
-This is outside DET's control.
+This is outside the Department's control.
 To access information about the main Embassies and Consulates for our students, see:

 For a list of all overseas embassies and consulates in Australia, see: Department of Foreign Affairs and Trade.

 Students should not attempt to embark on their homeward bound journey if they have not completed all their home country re-entry requirements.
 They should be strongly advised to re-book their flights as they risk being turned away by airline staff.

 Schools may wish to discuss with their students that returning to Australia to resume learning may not be possible given current coronavirus (COVID-19) related travel restrictions.
 For more information on current travel restrictions, see: Travel restrictions and exemptions